"False"

 Find scholarly books by topic in the Study Hall

-The scholarly books in the Study Hall are arranged according to two different systems: DDC (Dewey Decimal Classification) and SAB (Classification system for Swedish libraries).
+The scholarly books in the Study Hall are arranged according to two different systems: the Dewey Decimal Classification (DDC) and the Classification system for Swedish libraries (SAB).

 In the DDC collection, you will find more recent literature

-In the DDC system books are arranged by subject to different numerical codes.
+In the DDC system books are arranged by subject using different numerical codes.

-• DDC is a decimal system where the first three digits are the main category.
+• DDC is a decimal system where the first three digits represent the main category.

-• The digits after the decimal point stand for different subdivisions.
+• The digits after the decimal point denote different subdivisions.

 For example, a book with the code 704.
 039 457 deals with the subject of Sami arts and crafts.
-The first three numbers (704) indicate that the book is about arts and crafts, and the numbers after the decimal point indicate that it is on the subject of Sami arts and crafts.
+The first three digits (704) indicate that the book is about arts and crafts, and the numbers after the decimal point indicate that it focuses on Sami arts and crafts.

-An advantage of the system is that it is possible to sort the books in a very detailed way according to their content.
-This means that books on the same subject end up next to each other on the shelves.
+An advantage of the DDC system is that it allows detailed sorting of books according to their content.
+This means that books on the same subject are placed next to each other on the shelves.

-The signage on the shelves shows you more information about the placement of the books.
+The signage on the shelves provide more information about the placement of the books.

 In the DDC collection (the shelves are marked with the Swedish abbreviation DDK), we place the most recently published scientific books.
 You can read more about the DDC system further down this page.